 Collecting data and writing the report to assist with resolving a timber trespass is a unique skill that that DRPforestry provides.
-The six projects during 2018 ranged from one acre to 100 acres making for very interesting analyses.
-Sometimes I feel like a detective.
+The projects completed during 2019 ranged from a few acres to nearly 100 acres making for very interesting analyses.
+It can be quite the detective work.

 Other projects completed included property line maintenance, administration of fire hazard reduction projects, tree planting, timber cruising, and selling blister rust resistant white pine seed.

-If you have an a forestry task that requires some outside help, check on the Services tab to see if I can help you.
+If you have an a forestry task that requires some outside help, check on the Services tab to see if my skills are sufficient.
 If so, send an email through the Contact tab and I will consider your request.

 A new addition to the DRPforestry repertoire of tools in 2019 was the upgrading of the mapping program to Terrain Navigator Pro.
 This software is quite a complete and powerful mapping software that enables me to produce much more accurate and detailed maps for clients as shown below.